Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 According to international law and international practice, any sovereign country has the right to independently decide whether to allow foreigners to enter or leave its border, issue visas, refuse visas or revoke issued visas in accordance with its own laws.

-The Chinese visa authorities decide the category, times for entry, validity and duration of stay of visas issued in accordance with laws and relevant regulations, and has the right to reject the visa applications of the parties concerned or revoke the issued visas.
+The Chinese visa authorities decide the category, times for entry, validity and duration of stay of visas issued in accordance with laws and relevant regulations, and have the right to reject the visa applications of the parties concerned or revoke the issued visas.

 1. Visa Categories